davidrunger/blog/src/_posts/2024-06-26-using-vs-code-as-a-rails-app:update-merge-tool.md

 ### Background: `rails app:update` and `THOR_MERGE`

-For each configuration file that needs to be updated, the `rails app:update` command will provide two file paths to the `THOR_MERGE` tool.
-The first argument will be the path of a temporary file that will contain the version of the configuration file as Rails would generate that file for a brand new application.
-The second argument will be the path of that configuration file in our existing app.
+For each configuration file that needs to be updated, the `rails app:update` command will provide two file paths to the `THOR_MERGE` tool:

+1. The first argument will be the path of a temporary file that will contain the version of the configuration file as Rails would generate that file for a brand new application.
+2. The second argument will be the path of that configuration file in our existing app.

 ### Putting it together